PRAVAL2007/steam-game/README.md

 # steam-game
 This model is work on Logistic regression
-This project made by me
+,This project made by me